-Once field begins, students will be expected to create a learning contract that contains at least one project that spans two-semesters, that relates to the majority of the nine competencies, reflects attainment of social work values and ethics, and demonstrates substantial professional growth and development.
+For students counting any of their regular work duties as field, once field begins, students will be expected to create a learning contract that contains at least one project that spans two-semesters, that relates to the majority of the nine competencies, reflects attainment of social work values and ethics, and demonstrates substantial professional growth and development.
 Topic areas could include (for example) racial equity, anti-racism within social work practice, response to the COVID-19 pandemic, and/or trauma-informed practices within the agency.
 Examples include fully researching a topic, providing an agency-training on that topic, and then evaluating the training results.

 At mid and final placement, students will upload their project to their learning contract and write a reflection about the experience.
-At final placement, students are encouraged to share their project and experience on a Padlet wall.